ayatokura/ai-openscale/cloud-risk-openpages-mrg.md

 When you first start Watson Studio (hint: use the IBM Cloud dashboard, find your instance of Watson Studio and click the Get Started button) you have the option of taking a tour.
 Your first task is to create a project to which you associate the Watson Machine Learning instance that you created for your pre-production work.

 1. Click the Create a project tile.
-2. Click the Create an empty project til5.
+2. Click the Create an empty project tile.
 3. Give the project a name and description: In the Name field, type MRM – Pre-pro4.
 You’ll use this project for all your pre-production models.
 4. You’ll notice that an instance of Cloud Object Storage is require4.
 Go ahead and create an instance of that on IBM Cloud if you haven’t already.
 5. Click the Create button.